MatthieuLeNozach/mlflow_laboratory/README.md

 ---
-## ***Work In Progress!
-See roadmap***
+## ***Project Overview (Work In Progress!)***

 ---

-Welcome to the MLflow Laboratory, your one-stop solution for hyperparameter tuning, model experimentation, and MLflow experiment tracking.
-This project is designed to speed up and automate the process of machine learning model experimentation, leveraging the power of notebooks for open, easily modifiable code.
-Whether you're testing different models, exploring hyperparameter ranges, or tracking experiments with MLflow, this guide will help you get started and make the most of MLflow Laboratory.

-## **Project Overview**

-MLflow Laboratory aims to streamline the machine learning workflow by providing:
+This project aims to speed up the data preprocessing, model experimentation and hyperparameter tuning when working on notebooks.

+Key features:
-- A comprehensive bank of hyperparameters and their ranges or choices, which will be continuously updated.
+- A comprehensive bank of hyperparameters and their ranges or choices to set boundaries for **Optuna** automatic hyperparameter optimization
 - Generic machine learning training scripts that can be loaded into a Jupyter notebook or executed from the terminal.
 - Integration with MLflow for experiment tracking, making it easier to log parameters, metrics, and artifacts.

-The project's structure encourages open code practices, allowing for easy rewriting and modification of code parts that don't fit a particular situation, unlike packaged code.
+The scripted templates encourage open code practices, allowing for easy rewriting and modification of code parts that don't fit a particular situation, unlike packaged code.